Powerlearnproject/se-assignment-day-2-git-and-github-karungar/README.md

 ### How to create a new repository on GitHub
 1. Open your GitHub account and In the upper-right corner of the page, select the drop down menu with "+" in it then click "New repository".![Create New Repo deopdown](https://docs.github.com/assets/cb-29762/mw-1440/images/help/repository/repo-create-global-nav-update.webp)
 2. write the name of your new repository.
 For example "hello-world".![Repo  Name](https://docs.github.com/assets/cb-61121/mw-1440/images/help/repository/create-repository-name.webp)
+3. Add a description of your repository (optional).
+For example, "My first repository on GitHub."
+4. Choose a repository visibility.
+(Either public or private).
+5. Select "Initialize this repository with a README".
+6. Click "Create repository".
+### Important decisions
+* When you create a repository, you can choose to make the repository public or private.
+"Public" repositories are accessible to everyone on the internet while "Private" repositories are only accessible to you, people you explicitly share access with.
+* Also creating a README.md file is recommended for easier understanding and navigation on your work.
+* You could also consider securing your repository using free security features such as code scanning, secret scanning, dependabot alerts and push protection.

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?